redis/docs/content/operate/rc/security/access-control/data-access-control/active-active-roles.md

 1. In the **Associations** section of the **Edit role** or **Create new role** screen, you can select `+` to create a new association or point to an existing association and select the pencil icon to edit it.

 1. Select one or more Active-Active databases from the **Databases** list.
-Active-Active subscriptions are marked with a globe icon.
+Active-Active databases are marked with a globe icon.

-    {{<image filename="images/rc/roles-select-aa-database.png" alt="List of subscriptions.
-Active-Active subscriptions are marked with a globe icon." >}}
+    {{<image filename="images/rc/roles-select-aa-database.png" alt="List of databases.
+Active-Active databases are marked with a globe icon." >}}

 1. To set the role's default level of access to the selected databases, choose a **Redis ACL** from the list and select the check mark to confirm the association.